 There are many factors which will influence why we decide to intervene or not but when we do decide to intervene we are sending a clear message to the wrongdoer that their behaviour is socially unacceptable.
 Social norms determine the rules of behaviour for given social groups or given social situations and so, if messages about the unacceptability of certain behaviour are constantly sent and reinforced within a community or group, then the boundaries of what is considered normal, acceptable behaviour will shift.
 Shifting the social norm to exclude undesirable behaviour can therefore be achieved by empowering people to become active, as opposed to passive, bystanders. -A review of evidence for bystander intervention to prevent sexual and domestic violence in universities, Dr Rachel Fenton 2016

-While the responsibility for domestic violence or sexual assault lies with the perpetrators of these crimes, we all play a role in creating a culture of respect and preventing violence.
+While the responsibility for domestic and sexual violence lies with the perpetrators of these crimes, we all play a role in creating a culture of respect and preventing violence.

 Some bystanders may witness an actual incident of abuse or sexual violence that’s already occurring—someone at a bar who sees a drunk person being taken advantage of or someone who hears screaming coming from a neighbour’s home.
 In this case, being an engaged bystander may mean intervening in violence that’s already occurring.

 But speaking up and interrupting an abusive situation that’s already occurring is only a small part of bystander intervention.